arm61/pylj/docs/source/index.md

 ## Installing pylj

 `pylj` runs inside a Jupyter notebook, because the figures redraw in place as a simulation runs.
-If you do not have Jupyter, `pip install jupyterlab` provides it. `pip install `pylj`` installs the latest release.
-This book describes the version on GitHub, which names `MDSimulation` on its first page; if the release you get does not have it, install from GitHub instead:
+If you do not have Jupyter, `pip install jupyterlab` provides it. `pip install pylj` installs the latest release.
+These pages describe the version on GitHub, which names `MDSimulation` on its first page; if the release you get does not have it, install from GitHub instead:

 ```bash
 pip install git+https://github.com/arm61/pylj